 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Carrizo Springs, the City Center neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-One of the unique characteristics of the Carrizo Springs City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.1% of the neighborhoods in America.
+The Carrizo Springs City Center neighborhood stands out for having an average per capita income lower than 98.1% of the neighborhoods in the United States.
 The Carrizo Springs City Center neighborhood also has a greater percentage of children living in poverty (59.9%) than found in 96.8% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 The Carrizo Springs City Center neighborhood has a greater proportion of government workers living in it than 95.7% of the neighborhoods in America, according to NeighborhoodScout's exclusive analysis.
 This is a unique feature of this neighborhood, and one that shapes its character.